Samanthatb1/FYDP25/README.md

 # Info:
-1. main.py contains both the ambulance AND passenger speech detection
+1. siren ML model uses tenserflow yamnet
-2. passenger.py contains only the passenger speech detection
+2. speech detection model uses vosk
-3. ambulance ML model uses tenserflow yamnet. speech detection model uses vosk
+3. the passenger speech detection is bad because you have to yell.

-the passenger speech detection is bad because you have to yell.
+4. tensorflow cannot be used on the raspberry pi. we must use tensorflow LITE

 # How to run:

 clone this github repo on your local desktop

-make sure you have python 3 installed
+make sure you have python 3 installed.
+Run this to check

 ```python --version```

 create a virtual environment

 ```python3 -m venv venv```

-enter the virtual python environment where you will run it. do this by running:
+enter the virtual python environment. do this by running:

 ```source venv/bin/activate```